Vanlightly/RabbitTestTool/benchmark/README.md

     ]
 ```

-#### Consumer Groups
+#### Consumers

-A consumer group is a group of consumers that share the same configuration and can be scaled out.
-For example, the consumer group below will consume from the queues of queue group q1, using manual acks with a prefetch of 1000 messages and will acknowledge every 100th message with the multiple flag.
-The group will start with 2 consumers.
+A consumer is defined by its prefix, scale and a number of consumer specific properties.
+Just like queues, consumers can also be scaled out.

+For example, the consumer below will consume from the queues of queue prefix q1, using manual acks with a prefetch of 1000 messages and will acknowledge every 100th message with the multiple flag.
+The consumer is scaled out to 2 instances.

 ```json
 "consumers": [